Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Introduction

 Unfairness in the pricing policy not only can lead to losses for the seller, but also can provoke strategic behaviors among buyers.
 In personalized pricing, buyers should not be able to easily obtain prices intended for a different consumer group, or if they can, the process should be sufficiently costly \citep{Lukacs2016}.
 Our study delves into buyers' strategic behaviors, where such behavior is defined as buyers pretending to belong to an alternative group, incurring a fixed cost in the process \citep{Li2023}.
 As revealed in our analysis of HMDA data in Section \ref{sec6}, minority applicants tend to pay higher interest rates compared to the majority group.
 In response, applicants from the minority group may strategically manipulate their identity to appear as members of the majority group, aiming for a lower interest rate.
+Consistent with this concern, \citet{dobre2023mortgage} showed that measured racial disparities in mortgage outcomes are sensitive to whether race is identified by lenders or by applicants: the estimated gaps increase by 11\%-14\% for minority borrowers when lender-identified race is used.
+This discrepancy suggests that misreporting in HMDA is nontrivial and that strategic identity manipulation is empirically relevant.
 Practical instances of such strategic behaviors exist in reality.
 For instance, homeowners from the minority race asked friends from the majority race to pretend to be homeowners during property appraisals, leading to a significant increase in property value\footnote{\href{https://www.cnn.com/2021/12/09/business/black-homeowners-appraisal-discrimination-lawsuit/index.html}{https://www.cnn.com/2021/12/09/business/black-homeowners-appraisal-discrimination-lawsuit/index.html}\\ \href{https://www.indystar.com/story/money/2021/05/13/indianapolis-black-homeowner-home-appraisal-discrimination-fair-housing-center-central-indiana/4936571001/}{ https://www.indystar.com/story/money/2021/05/13/indianapolis-black-homeowner-home-appraisal-discrimination-fair-housing-center-central-indiana/4936571001/}}.
 In cases like these, sellers often obtain buyers' race information on the basis of buyers' provided information, visual observation or surname\footnote{\href{https://www.consumerfinance.gov/rules-policy/regulations/1003/b/}{https://www.consumerfinance.gov/rules-policy/regulations/1003/b/}}.
 Disadvantaged buyers may seek the assistance of more advantaged friends to appear in the process of purchasing.
-Other strategic behaviors include manipulating device information in the presence of price discrimination on device information such as Orbitz' s price discrimination on Mac users \citep{Anna2014}, forging a student ID if there is a discount for students.
+Other strategic behaviors include manipulating device information in the case of Orbitz' s price discrimination against Mac users \citep{Anna2014}, or forging a student ID if there is a discount for students.
 When significant unfairness arises, buyers may be motivated to manipulate their group membership to gain access to a lower price, even if it incurs additional costs.